 Products (on score tables) can receive extra marks for a number of things e.g. being certified organic and so are scored out of 20.

 Some websites or magazines look at ethical products, but Ethical Consumer is the only organisation which provides fully transparent rankings of the companies behind the brands.

 Some products might be considered 'ethical', but the company that owns the brand might not be.
 Isn't it better to buy a cruelty-free product from a company that doesn't test its other items on animals, or recycled toilet paper from a firm that isn't cutting down virgin forests for its other ranges?

-Using the tables in the magazine or looking deeper into the Product Guides on this website, subscribers can see which companies own each brand, and their ethical record across all the different categories.
+Using the tables in the magazine or looking deeper into the Shopping Guides on this website, subscribers can see which companies own each brand, and their ethical record across all the different categories.

 Each story we add to the database affects the score of a company for five years.
 After this period it remains on the database but no longer impacts the company score.

 Most of our information comes from previously published sources.
 These sources include publications and reports by campaign groups like Oxfam, Friends of the Earth and War on Want.